2011JavaReact/AdeptusAdministratumFrontend/readme.md

 - [x] Make minor revisions to the API that you wrote (if applicable).

-Result: Only a few small revisions were needed.
+Result: Only a few small revisions were needed (mainly CORS related).

 - [x] Deploy Servlet application to server on AWS EC2.